axone-protocol/axoned/docs/predicate/uri/uri_encoded_3.md

 Component specifies the URI component where the value is used.
 It is one of `query_value`, `fragment`, `path` or `segment`.

-Value and Encoded may be atoms, lists of characters, or lists of character codes.
-Generated values are returned as atoms.
+Value and Encoded are atoms.
+Use explicit conversion predicates such as `atom_chars/2`, `atom_codes/2`, or `string_bytes/3` when another textual representation is needed.

 ## Signature